glassroom/torch_lsuv_init/README.md

 `apply_only_to` is a list of strings indicating target children modules.
 For example, \['Conv'\] results in LSUV being applied to children of type containing the substring 'Conv', which includes all convolutional layers defined in the PyTorch API ('Conv1d', 'Conv2d', ..., 'ConvTranspose3d').

-`tol` is a positive number lower than 1.0, below which differences between actual and unit standard deviation are acceptable.
+`std_tol` is a positive number lower than 1.0, below which differences between actual and unit standard deviation are acceptable.

 `max_iters` is the number of times to try scaling standard deviation of each children module's output activations.